turingschool-examples/week_3_viewing_party/README.md

 # Viewing Party Lite - Week 3 Version

+## This repo is using Rails 5 and is deprecated.

 This repo can be used by any students during BE week 3.

 ## Set Up